MerylMalezieux/merylmalezieux.github.io/_pages/about.md

 I am a neuroscientist passionate about brain-body interactions, emotions and interoception.

-I was born in Bordeaux, in the south-west of France, where I grew up and completed my PhD before moving to Munich to work at the Max Planck Institute in the Emotion Research Department.
+I was born and raised in Bordeaux, in the south-west of France, where completed my PhD at the Interdisciplinary Institute for Neuroscience.
+In 2019, I moved to Munich to work at the Max Planck Institute in the Emotion Research Department.
 Here, I study how signals from the heart are processed in the brain, and how this influences emotion states.

 I enjoy food and cooking, and went on a multi-year long quest to find the best croissant and best cocktail bar in Munich.
 I also enjoy reading and discussing books with my book club friends, listening to podcasts (a few of my favorites are Heavyweight, Reply All, Science vs, Good Hang).